Paul Sanderford: Early 1970s to Late 1990s

 While at Methodist during the early 1970s, Sanderford worked as a school counselor in their admissions department.
 He continued his work in admissions when he became an assistant director in 1973.
 In 1975, Sanderford became a dean for Methodist.
 During this time period, Sanderford worked with their baseball team for two years before moving to their basketball team for a year in assistant coaching positions.
 In 1976, Sanderford joined the women's basketball team at Louisburg Junior College as their head coach.

 With Louisburg, Sanderford won the NJCAA Division I Women's Basketball Championship in 1981.
 The following year, Sanderford and Louisburg lost the NJCAA championship final to Moberty.
 At Louisburg, Sanderford had 163 wins and 19 losses.
 In May 1982, it was announced that Sanderford would take a break from Louisburg in August 1982 and resume his tenure the following year.

 Sanderford was hired as the coach of the Western Kentucky Lady Toppers basketball team in June 1982.
 While coaching for Western Kentucky, he helped create an invitational basketball tournament sponsored by Bowling Green Bank during the early 1980s.
-Sanderford won the Sun Belt Conference women's basketball tournament seven times and finished in second five times between 1983 to 1997.
+Sanderford won the Sun Belt Conference women's basketball tournament seven times and finished in second five times between 1983 and 1997.
 His team reached the NCAA Division I women's basketball tournament twelve times, which included back-to-back competitions from 1985 to 1995.

 At individual NCAA competitions, Sanderford reached the Final Four with Western Kentucky during the 1985 NCAA Division I women's basketball tournament and 1986 NCAA Division I women's basketball tournament.
 During the 1992 NCAA Division I women's basketball tournament, Sanderford and Western Kentucky were defeated by Stanford in the championship game.
 At the National Women's Invitational Tournament with Western Kentucky, Sanderford's team was fourth in 1984 and sixth in 1996.
 After leaving the team in 1997, Sanderford had 365 wins and 120 losses with Western Kentucky.
-He has held the Western Kentucky record for most women's basketball wins for over twenty years leading up to the 2021-22 season.
+He has held the Western Kentucky record for most women's basketball wins for over twenty years leading up to the 2021–22 season.